Known Issues using DFS on EFT

 THE INFORMATION IN THIS ARTICLE APPLIES TO:

-• All EFT Server versions using High Available mode
+• All EFT Server versions using High Availability (HA) mode or shared configuration environments

 SYMPTOM